 OAUTH_API_ID is the id provided when storing authorization via the OAuth Broker API.

 "version": 3 to use the latest OAuth Broker API.
 The old OAuth V2 API is deprecated but still usable.

 Docker Runner then retrieves, decrypts and injects the credentials to the

 the authorized API as a raw string.
 Parse the string accordingly, as OAuth Broker API has intentionally

 no knowledge about the authorized APIs.

 Important: None of the sandbox API calls

-If you want to bypass OAuth Broker API integration, you can paste all required credential parameters in the configuration directly.
+If you want to bypass the OAuth Broker API integration, you can paste all required credential parameters in the configuration directly.
 Fields requiring encryption will be encrypted and decrypted as usual.
-That means, that you can save the following configuration via the configuration API.
+That means that you can save the following configuration via the configuration API.